 Here is a graphical representation of these country-level allocations, with the exception of the U.S. that is shown on a state-level.
 Click the image to view that in full resolution where each pixel is an IPv4 address, but be warned that it is 4096 x 4096.

 This map is created using Hilbert Curves and each square is a /16 network.
 You can clearly see the yet-to-be-renumbered Germany block within what is currently Amazon IP space.
-Of course, there’s no harm to AWS as its use is currently private and not on the Internet.

 Having this map of all the country-level allocations is great, but it does not help us understand exactly how much utilization there is.
 Sure, we can see that almost 11.5M addresses are currently allocated for some very broad scope (country), but it doesn’t mean it’s all used.